MadalinaPatrichi/uob-cloud-computing/content/book/chapter_2/ch2.md

 ## Locating the application on the web

+We've successfully published the application on the internet; but there are still some deficiencies.
+Most notably, IP addresses are neither memorable nor convenient.
+(The situation only becomes worse with IPv6 addresses, which are four times the size.)

+DNS has been mentioned previously as a way of hosts looking up IP addresses that correspond to names.
+We've seen that the cloud provider arranges for 'local' hostnames to be resolvable to their private IP addresses by VMs located on our subnets (`db1` mapping to `10.0.0.6`, for instance).
+The global _Domain Name System_ lets us perform the same operation over a global, distributed database of names.

 ### A typical DNS request - local names

 ### A typical DNS request - global names
 ### Configuring your own domain
 #### Purchase the domain